alonzo345/Terraria_Mod/README.md

 # Terraria_Mod

-This is a mod for Terraria that tries to add to the game without changing its original content.
+Terraria Plus is a mod dedicated to extend the gameplay of Terraria from early-game to late-game.